-"private sewer line owned by [8] Anchor Cove.
+addition to clarifications pertaining to other questions on the Disclosure Statement, Tanaka referenced question 77 and noted that the Tavern's sewer is a "private sewer line owned by [8] Anchor Cove.
 We are connected."

 Tanaka subsequently disclosed twenty documents pertaining to different aspects of the Tavern, several of which were related to the Tavern's private sewer connection.
-One of the disclosed documents was an agreement dated May 16, 1995, between Tanaka and Enterprises.
-LLP Jasper James (Jasper), to connect the Tavern to Jasper's existing private sewer system.
-The agreement, entitled "Agreement for Operation of and Maintenance Wastewater System and Connection to Located System Wastewater Nawiliwili, Kauai, Hawaii" (Wastewater Agreement), provided the following pertinent terms for the maintenance and cleanout charges:
+One of the disclosed documents was an agreement dated May 16, 1995, between Tanaka and James Jasper Enterprises, LLP (Jasper), to connect the Tavern to Jasper's existing private sewer system.
+The agreement, entitled "Agreement for Maintenance and Operation of Wastewater System and Connection to Wastewater System Located at Nawiliwili, Kauai, Hawaii" (Wastewater Agreement), provided the following pertinent terms for the maintenance and cleanout charges: